 - other stored objects ("Number of older Rule Updates to keep")

+before deleting them from the database.
 This prevents the database from becoming too big, and optimizes performance.

 For event log settings, decide how long to keep logs based on the robustness of the database system you are using, the amount of available storage space, and which events you need to log.